Coordinating Agencies & Organizations

 Planning, Development, and Tourism

-The HDC also coordinates and works with the following municipal and state department offices and agencies::
+The NBPA also coordinates and works with the following municipal and state department offices and agencies::

 - City of New Bedford Planning Office